history-lab/archiving-digital-records/2024/07-codespace-setup.md

 ---
 # Codespace Timeout & Stopping
 1. Automatically times out after 30 minutes of inactivity
-    * So, you don't need to worry about stopping
+    * So you don't need to worry about stopping
 2. You can explicitly stop using a codespace on the `...` menu in _Owned by_